Bycob/vicreg/README.md

 ### Linear evaluation

-To evaluate a pretrained ResNet-50 backbone on linear classification on ImageNet, run:
+To evaluate a pretrained ResNet-50 backbone on linear classification on 10% of the dataset labels, run:

 ```
-python evaluate.py --data-dir /path/to/imagenet/ --pretrained /path/to/checkpoint/resnet50.pth --exp-dir /path/to/experiment/ --lr-head 0.02
+python evaluate.py --data-dir /path/to/imagenet/ --pretrained /path/to/checkpoint/resnet50.pth --exp-dir /path/to/experiment/ --arch resnet50 --train-perc 10 --epochs 20 --lr-head 0.02
 ```

 ### Semi-supervised evaluation

-To evaluate a pretrained ResNet50-model on semi-supervised fine-tunning on 1% of ImageNet labels, run:
+To evaluate a pretrained encoder-model on semi-supervised fine-tunning on 1% of dataset labels, run:

 ```
-python evaluate.py --data-dir /path/to/imagenet/ --pretrained /path/to/checkpoint/resnet50.pth --exp-dir /path/to/experiment/ --weights finetune --train-perc 1 --epochs 20 --lr-backbone 0.03 --lr-classifier 0.08 --weight-decay 0
+python evaluate.py --data-dir /path/to/dataset/ --pretrained /path/to/experiment/encoder.pth --exp-dir /path/to/checkpoint/ --arch encoder --weights finetune --train-perc 1 --epochs 20 --lr-head 0.02
 ```

-To evaluate a pretrained ResNet50-model on semi-supervised fine-tunning on 10% of ImageNet labels, run:
+To evaluate a pretrained segformer-model on semi-supervised fine-tuning on 0.1% of dataset labels, run:

 ```
-python evaluate.py --data-dir /path/to/imagenet/ --pretrained /path/to/checkpoint/resnet50.pth --exp-dir /path/to/checkpoint/resnet.pth --weights finetune --train-perc 10 --epochs 20 --lr-backbone 0.01 --lr-classifier 0.1 --weight-decay 0
+python evaluate.py --data-dir /path/to/imagenet/ --pretrained /path/to/experiment/segformer.pth --exp-dir /path/to/checkpoint/ --arch segformer --weights finetune --train-perc zero1 --epochs 20 --lr-head 0.02
 ```

 ## Acknowledgement